According to research from the University of Vermont:

 Green onions are one of the most versatile veggies which can grow in almost all locations.

-Prepare a plant bed for green onions and choose a sunny location and well-drained soil.
+Prepare a plant bed and choose a sunny location and well-drained soil.
 Dig the soil around 12 inches deep.

 Place seeds ½ inches apart.
 The green onion seeds germinate when the soil temperature is around 19-30 degrees Celsius.
 The onion seeds might take a month to grow.

-If you dwell in cold weather, set the seeds indoors eight weeks before the last frost.
-Green onions need moist enough with 1 inch of water every week.
+If you dwell in cold weather, set the seeds indoors eight weeks before the last frost, as they need to be moist enough with 1 inch of water every week.
 Reap the onions when they mature.
 After 3-4 weeks, green onion shoots grow to around 6-8 inches and are ready to eat.

 If you want to learn how to grow green onions indoors, check out our guide.